Shira Lazar: What's Trending

 On May 17, 2011, Lazar began hosting a weekly, live, interactive television show called What's Trending.
-The show consisted of two celebrity panelists discussing news that was currently trending or was during the week in addition to live performances and special events.

-What's Trending was nominated for a 2012 Primetime Emmy for Outstanding Creative Achievement in Interactive Media, Original Interactive Television Programing.
+The show consisted of two celebrity panelists discussing news that was currently trending or was during the week in addition to live performances and special events.What's Trending was nominated for a 2012 Primetime Emmy for Outstanding Creative Achievement in Interactive Media, Original Interactive Television Programing.

 In August 2012, What's Trending announced a partnership with YouTube to go from live weekly to daily as the "MTV of YouTube".

 In December 2012, What's Trending participated in the 1st Annual Tube-A-Tweet-A-Thon."
 People would go to Twitter and tweet using the hashtag #Tubeathon and $1 would be donated to Covenant House to try and raise $50,000 to serve homeless youth.

+In February 2013, the program was awarded a Streamy in the "Best Live Series" category.

 In June 2013, What's Trending received a seven-figure investment from Bedrocket Media Ventures to expand production, distribution, and ad sales.

 In 2014, HLN announced a development deal with What's Trending.
 Also in 2014, Marriott announced What's Trending as part of their development studio slate.
 As part of that partnership, Marriott celebrated its Millionth Mobile check-in with Lazar and Jeana Smith, founder of Prank vs Prank.
 Marriott would later announce a new series, in partnership with What's Trending, titled Experiences.